AleKY-G/deep-rl-collision-avoidance/README.md

 The first command trains a DQN model and the cartpole environment.
 This step might take ~20 minutes if you're running it on a CPU.

 The the second uses the learned state value function to try to balance the pole on top of the cart.
 You should see a window pop up with a 2D rendering where the DQN model is trying to balance a pole on top of a cart in real time.

+## Running GridWorld environment

+After having installed `gym`, go to the repo directory and run `pip install -e gym-ca`.
+After this, you will be able to create the gridworld gym environment with `gym.make('gym_ca:ca-gridworld-v0')`.